zartstrom/snaptime/README.md

 ### snaptime

-The snaptime package is about simply manipulating timestamps.
+The snaptime package is about transforming timestamps in a simple manner.

 It is inspired by splunks relative time modifiers, see docs [here][splunk-docs].

 ### Motivating example:
 Say Harry wants to send a letter and there is mailbox right to his door, which is cleared every day at 16:00h.
 The post delivers letters the next day at 11:00h.
 So given a datetime `t` - at which Harry throws the letter into the mailbox - when does the letter get delivered?

-One straightforward solution would be:
+One straightforward implementation would be:

 1. check whether `t` is before or after 16:00h
-2. truncate hours, minutes and seconds and
+2. truncate hours, minutes and seconds
 3. add 1 or 2 days (according step 1) plus 11h

 This would take some lines of code, but with snaptime the solution would be a one-liner: